-The aim of the scheme is to seek growth and deliver above benchmark returns by providing long-term capital growth from an actively managed portfolio, comprising primarily large cap and mid cap stocks.
-The Scheme aims to be predominantly invested in equity and equity related securities.

-The Scheme will endeavor to achieve this by maintaining a minimum of 80% allocation to equity and equity related securities out of which allocation of at least 35% each will be towards large cap stocks and mid cap stocks.
-The Scheme will allocate the balance portion primarily towards all cap equity.
+The aim of the scheme is to seek growth and deliver above benchmark returns by providing long-term capital growth from an actively managed portfolio comprising of up to 30 companies across market capitalization.
+The Scheme aims to predominantly invest in equity and equity related securities.
+Currently the large cap companies are the 1st-100th, mid cap companies are 101st - 250th and small cap companies are 251st company onwards in terms of full market capitalization.
+The list of stocks would be as per the list published by AMFI in accordance with the para 2.6 of SEBI Master Circular on Mutual Funds dated June 27, 2024, and as may be amended by SEBI from time to time and updated on half yearly basis.
+The Scheme will endeavor to achieve this by maintaining a minimum of 65% allocation to equity and equity related securities.
 Investment could also be made towards fixed income securities including money market instruments.
 A top down and bottom-up approach will be used to invest in equity and equity related instruments.
 Investments will be based on the Investment Team's analysis of business cycles, regulatory reforms, competitive advantage etc. The fund manager in selecting stocks will focus on the fundamentals of the business including profitability, the industry structure, the quality of management, sensitivity to economic factors, the financial strength of the company, valuation and the key earnings drivers.
-The Scheme will maintain a diversified portfolio spread across various industries/sectors in order to mitigate the concentration risk.
+The Scheme will maintain a portfolio spread across various industries/sectors in order to mitigate the concentration risk.